Presbyterian Burying Ground

 The Presbyterian Burying Ground, also known as the Old Presbyterian Burying Ground, was a historic cemetery which existed between 1802 and 1909 in the Georgetown neighborhood of Washington, D.C., in the United States.
 It was one of the most prominent cemeteries in the city until the 1860s.
 Burials there tapered significantly after Oak Hill Cemetery was founded nearby in 1848.

-The Presbyterian Burying Ground closed to new burials in 1887, and about 500 to 700 bodies were disinterred after 1891 when an attempt was made to demolish the cemetery and use the land for housing.
+In 1887, the Presbyterian Burying Ground closed to new burials in 1887, and about 500 to 700 bodies were disinterred after 1891 when an attempt was made to demolish the cemetery and use the land for housing.
 The remaining graves fell into extensive disrepair.
 After a decade of effort, the District of Columbia purchased the cemetery in 1909 and built Volta Park there, leaving nearly 2,000 bodies buried at the site.
 Occasional human remains and tombstones have been discovered at the park since its construction.
 A number of figures important in the early history of Georgetown and Washington, D.C., military figures, politicians, merchants, and others were buried at Presbyterian Burying Ground.

-Founding the cemetery
+History

+18th century

-In 1780, Reverend Stephen Bloomer Balch established the Presbyterian Congregation in Georgetown (now known as Georgetown Presbyterian Church).
+In 1780, Reverend Stephen Bloomer Balch established the Presbyterian Congregation in Georgetown, now known as Georgetown Presbyterian Church.
 The new Presbyterian congregation originally met in a local home, but in 1782 it built its first church home on the southeast corner of 30th and M Streets NW.
 It was the only Protestant church in the District of Columbia until 1805.
 The congregation grew swiftly, and the church was enlarged in 1793 and 1802.
-Originally, a small parish graveyard existed alongside the church, but it quickly filled to capacity.